Habits to Get Your Life Together and Change Your Life Forever

 If you’re bad at planning, visualize yourself sitting on your desk or your kitchen table with a pretty planner, tapes, markers, and all that stuff, and spending some time playing with them, planning your life.

 Whatever it is that stops you from getting your life together, visualize fixing that problem.

 Keep that image in your head for as long as possible.
 Then let it go.
 Repeat this every evening and every morning.
-It’s just a matter of time to actually follow through that vision and make it happen.
+It’s just a matter of time to actually follow through with that vision and make it happen.

 Things to buy to get your life together

-Here’s a shortlist of things you might need to buy to get your life together.
+Here’s a short list of things you might need to buy to get your life together.
 None of them is a necessity, but they will simplify your life or simply inspire you.